Spyder-Academy/spyderacademy/content/education/how-to-trade-the-iv-flush-strategy/index.md

 +++

-## What is the IV Flush?
+## What is the IV Flush Options Strategy?

-The IV flush is a unique strategy that revolves around companies quarterly earnings and trading after they report.
+The IV flush is a unique options strategy that revolves around companies quarterly earnings and trading after they report.

 _This strategy was originally taught by [The Real Nasa | Frog-Tzu](https://twitter.com/TheRealNasa00) who covers this strategy with his amazing [YouTube](https://www.youtube.com/@therealnasa0028/videos) content._